 What are compensable work injuries?

-These are bodily injuries or illnesses that can be attributed to accidents that happen on the job or to working conditions like repetitive movements or chemical exposure.
+These are bodily injuries or illnesses that can be attributed to on-the-job accidents, or to working conditions like repetitive movements or chemical exposure.

 - Nerve Damage Work Injury Settlements

 - Average Settlement Amounts for Different Work Injuries

 - Example Settlement Amounts: What’s a Fair Payout?